 Our top 5 beaches along the Tweed Coastline

-Summer doesn't have to be over just yet, here are our top picks for the best Tweed Coast beaches!
+Summer has arrived, here are our top picks for the best Tweed Coast beaches!

 Whether you are looking for a family friendly beach or to go surfing, swimming, walking, fishing, snorkelling, diving or even four-wheel driving.
 We are spoilt for choice along the coast and there is a beach for everyone!

 Kingscliff Beach is a gorgeous stretch adjacent to the town at the southern end of sparkling Wommin Bay.
 The fine white sands curve seamlessly from the breakwater at Cudgen Headland in the south, where the pretty Cudgen Creek flows into the sea to Fingal Head in the north.
 For board riders, there are world-class beach breaks and the Cudgen reef creates a lovely right-hander.

 Whilst the surf beach at Kingscliff is beautiful and one of the best places to visit in the early morning or late afternoon walk, "Cudgen Creek" at Kingscliff is a popular local hang out spot.

 Little Beach as the locals call it, is perfect for families or those who do not wish to be knocked around by the surf, extra care does need to be taken when the tide is changing.
 At low tide, a sandbank is exposed in the creek and makes a great spot for swimmers and board riders.
 Snorkeling and kayaking are very popular here.